RasaHQ/rasa/docs/http.rst

 Server Parameters
 -----------------

-There is a number of parameters you can pass to the server script when running
+There are a number of parameters you can pass when running the server.

 .. code-block:: bash